I Want to Adopt

 Taking the next steps to adopt a child

-The next step in the adoption process happens when an expectant mother chooses you to parent her child.
+Matching.
+The next step in the domestic adoption process happens when an expectant mother chooses you to parent her child.
 This is an exciting development for families!
 During this phase, you will be able to get to know a very brave and selfless woman.
-You can begin making plans, including the hospital stay and post-placement communication.
+You can start making plans, including the hospital stay and post-placement communication.

 This phase is also tender.
 It is important to remember that until the expectant mother relinquishes parental rights, the child is still legally hers.

 In Texas, the birth mother must wait 48 hours before relinquishing her rights.
-Once she does so, the Agency becomes managing conservator and the new parents become the care providers during the 6 month period of supervision before finalization.
+Once she does so, our Texas adoption agency becomes the managing conservator.
+The new parents then become the care providers during the six-month period of supervision before finalization.